On K3 surfaces of Picard rank 14: The corresponding double sextic K3 surfaces

 \section{The corresponding double sextic K3 surfaces}

-In this section we discuss the family of K3 surfaces $\mathcal{Y}$, obtained from the family of Inose K3 surfaces $\mathcal{X}$ using the Van\!~Geemen-Sarti-Nikulin duality.
-We start by constructing a family of double sextic surfaces from the double covers of the projective plane branched on three lines coincident in a point and a cubic not meeting the point of coincidence.
-We then show that these are K3 surfaces admit a standard and an alternate fibration.
-The latter identifies them as the K3 surfaces associated with the Inose K3 surfaces $\mathcal{X}$ under the Van\!~Geemen-Sarti-Nikulin duality.
+In this section we discuss the K3 surfaces $\mathcal{Y}$, obtained from the family of K3 surfaces $\mathcal{X}$ polarized by $P_{14}$ in Section~\ref{ssec:moduli_space}.
+We start by constructing double sextic surfaces branched on three lines coincident in a point and a cubic.
+We then identify them as the K3 surfaces associated with $\mathcal{X}$ under the van Geemen-Sarti-Nikulin duality.